-What is your greatest challenge when it comes to eating healthy?
+What is your greatest challenge when it comes to healthy eating?

-I hear form my clients all the time, that one of the biggest obstacles they face when transitioning to a new diet is social pressure.
-The most typical excuses of not eating the right way are birthday parties, lunch invitations, family meals and dinner parties with colleagues and friends.
+The most typical excuses of slipping up on the diet are birthday parties, lunch invitations, family meals and dinner parties with colleagues and friends.

 So, how to deal with these situations?

-Once you gain a level of confidence, you realise that you do not have to have these excuses and you do not have to avoid these events in order to stay true to your healthy way of eating.
+Once you have gained a good level of confidence, you will realise that you do not have to have these excuses and you do not have to avoid these events in order to keep up with your diet.

 I’ll give you a few practical tips on how to get there.